AIDynamics/SageMakerVideo/README.md

 Unzip the archive and rename the file: **training_data.csv**.

-Next, download the file **train.nml** from this repository by [clicking here](https://raw.githubusercontent.com/DimensionalMechanics/SageMakerVideo/master/train.nml) and copying and pasting the code.
+Next, download the file **train.nml** from this repository by [clicking here](https://raw.githubusercontent.com/DimensionalMechanics/SageMakerVideo/master/train.nml) and copying and pasting the code into a file named: **train.nml**.

-<b>NOTE: if you copy/paste the code into a file, you MUST name that file train.nml for it to run using the SageMaker Algorithm.<b>
+**NOTE:** if you copy/paste the code into a file, you MUST name that file **train.nml** for it to run using the SageMaker Algorithm.

 Now, make sure these two files are in the same directory.

 Finally, upload the files to your Amazon S3 bucket.
 There are two ways to do this:

 - Use the AWS console to sync the directory as shown in the [documentation](https://docs.neopulse.ai/NP-SageMaker/#s3-bucket).</b>
 - Use the AWS CLI.
 Instructions for installing and using the AWS CLI can be found here: https://aws.amazon.com/cli/.
 The content can then be synced to your bucket by executing: